mirror/dd-wrt/src/router/rsync/rsync.1.md

     destination machine, which reduces the amount of data being transmitted -- something that is useful over a slow connection.

-    The "zlib" compression method typically achieves better compression ratios than can be achieved by using a compressing remote shell or a compressing transport because it takes advantage of the implicit information in the matching data blocks that are not explicitly sent over the connection.
-    This matching-data compression comes at a cost of CPU, though, and can be disabled by using the "zlibx" compresson method instead.
-This can be selected by repeating the `-z` option or specifying `--compress-choice=zlibx`, but it only works if both sides of the transfer are at least version 3.1.1.

-    Note that if you see an error about an option named `--old-compress` or `--new-compress`, this is rsync trying to send the `--compress-choice=zlib` or `--compress-choice=zlibx` option in a backward-compatible manner that more rsync versions understand.
-This error indicates that the older rsync version will not allow you to force the compression type.
+    Rsync supports multiple compression methods and will choose one for you unless you force the choice using the `--compress-choice` (`--zc`) option.

+    Run `rsync --version` to see the default compress list compiled into your version.

+    When both sides of the transfer are at least 3.2.0, rsync chooses the first algorithm in the client's list of choices that is also in the server's list of choices.
+If no common compress choice is found, rsync exits with an error.
+If the remote rsync is too old to support checksum negotiation, its list is assumed to be "zlib".

+    The default order can be customized by setting the environment variable RSYNC_COMPRESS_LIST to a space-separated list of acceptable compression names.
+If the string contains a "`&`" character, it is separated into the "client string & server string", otherwise the same string applies to both.
+    If the string (or string portion) contains no non-whitespace characters, the default compress list is used.
+Any unknown compression names are discarded from the list, but a list with only invalid names results in a failed negotiation.

+    There are some older rsync versions that were configured to reject a `-z` option and require the use of `-zz` because their compression library was not compatible with the default zlib compression method.
+You can usually ignore this weirdness unless the rsync server complains and tells you to specify `-zz`.

-    See the `--skip-compress` option for the default list of file suffixes that will not be compressed.
+    See also the `--skip-compress` option for the default list of file suffixes that will trasnferred with no (or minimal) compression.

 0.  `--compress-choice=STR`, `--zc=STR`

-    This option can be used to override the automatic selection of the compression algorithm that is the default when `--compress` is used.
+    This option can be used to override the automatic negotiation of the compression algorithm that occurs when `--compress` is used.
+The option implies `--compress` unless "none" was specified, which instead implies `--no-compress`.

     The compression options that you may be able to use are: